HOW TO LOSE BELLY FAT?

 Is your abdominal fat really “stubborn”?

-Meaning, are your overall body fat levels high due to less-than-optimal daily habits, including eating fast food and processed foods, and a lack of physical activity?
+Meaning, are your overall body fat levels high due to less-than-optimal daily habits, including eating fast food and processed foods, drinking sugary beverages and a lack of physical activity?

-Here, I’m referring to someone who looks like the photo on the left (below).
+Here, I’m referring to someone who looks like the photo on the left (below) with the larger waist size.

 I’ll be honest with you.